pramcistudent/bookstore-milestone-four/README.md

 - Information about each book was sourced using the online [Waterstones](https://www.waterstones.com/) E-commerce site.

 #### Media
-- The site Logo was created be using [Free Logo Design](https://www.freelogodesign.org/) site.
+- The site Logo was created using [Free Logo Design](https://www.freelogodesign.org/) site.
 - I found the Favicon image on Google, and I used the [Favicon.io](https://favicon.io/) converter to convert the image to a Favicon.
 - Carousel images were sourced from the [Google](https://www.google.com/search?q=book+images&tbm=isch&ved=2ahUKEwinuaq1zqnqAhUF0oUKHU2XAVYQ2-cCegQIABAA&oq=book+images&gs_lcp=CgNpbWcQAzIECCMQJzICCAAyAggAMgIIADICCAAyAggAMgIIADICCAAyAggAMgIIAFCsJ1jGM2C1NWgBcAB4AIABiAGIAcAFkgEDNi4ymAEAoAEBqgELZ3dzLXdpei1pbWc&sclient=img&ei=zDn7XqejBoWklwTNroawBQ&bih=625&biw=1024&safe=active&hl=en) images pages.
 - Images for each book were sourced by using the online [Waterstones](https://www.waterstones.com/) E-commerce site.